Chelseadamola/SQL-Coding-Challenge/README.md

 Solution

-2. List the countries ranked 10-12 in each continent by the percent of year-over-year growth descending from 2011 to 2012.
+2.List the countries ranked 10-12 in each continent by the percent of year-over-year growth descending from 2011 to 2012.

 The percent of growth should be calculated as: ((2012 gdp - 2011 gdp) / 2011 gdp)